 And those glass jars you buy pickles in?
 I’m leaving you some ideas on how to reuse them on points 9 and 12.

-4. Think twice before visiting your go-to fast-fashion store
+4. Think twice before hitting your go-to fast fashion store

-The fashion industry creates huge amounts of waste, so before buying something new (specially from fast fashion brands) think: do you really need it or is it just a whim?
+The fashion industry is a waste-making monster, so before buying something new (especially from fast fashion brands) ask yourself: do I really need it or is it just a whim?

-If you really really need it, is there another way to get it?
+If you really really need it, ask yourself again: is there another way to get it?
 Maybe from a second hand store?
-Borrowing it from a friend?
+Can I borrow it from a friend?

 5. Use refillable pens and pencil highlighters

-Using fancy fountain pens is also a more eco-friendly option to your regular plastic pen, given that you can keep refilling them instead of buying the whole thing over and over again.
+Using fancy-looking fountain pens is also a more eco-friendly alternative to your regular plastic pen because you can keep refilling them instead of buying the whole thing over and over again.

-There are many online organizers you can check out on your app store, such as Evernote and Moleskine Journey.
-But I have to admit that I love just using the built-in calendar on my phone, it’s free, it’s simple and you can synchronize it easily in your other devices.
+There are many online organizers you can check out on your app store, like Evernote and Moleskine Journey.
+But I have to admit that I love just using Google Calendar.
+It’s free, it’s simple to use and you can synchronize it easily with your email and all your devices…

 7. Dare to DIY

-If you cannot afford to buy beauty products from sustainable brands, just do them yourself.
-This goes for beauty products, food, even clothes if you have the talent to make them!
+If you can’t afford to buy beauty products from sustainable brands, just do them yourself.
+This goes for beauty products, food, even clothes if you have the skills to make them.

 And many times you can use stuff you have already at home.

 Some of my favorite beauty DIYs are coffee body scrubs and oil-based hair masks.
 How rewarding is using something you made?
-Love it.
+J’adore.

 8. Say no to tea bags

-Doesn’t matter if you’re an avid or an occasional tea drinker, just ditch the tea sachets and get leaf tea in bulk.
-Not only is it way cheaper, but in case you didn’t know, these little bags more often than not contain plastic.
+Doesn’t matter if you’re an avid or an occasional tea drinker, just ditch the tea bags and get leaf tea in bulk.
+Not only is it way cheaper, but in case you didn’t know, these little bags sometimes contain plastic.

-When you put them in hot water, they release tons of tiny microplastics in your drink.
+When you put them in hot water, they release tons of tiny microplastics into your drink.
 Ew.

 Buying tea in bulk is life-changing: the taste is x1000 better and it transforms your tea-making routine into a whole ritual.
 I make mine in a french press because it’s faster for when I’m on the run and it doubles as a coffee maker, but who doesn’t love a more traditional teapot cuppa?